Meet the team

 Tony Graham

 Tony has a broad range of project management and stakeholder management experience and has worked as a retail specialist for over 25 years.
-Prior to joining Yorkshire Cancer Research, Tony had various senior roles at Asda including leading a team which delivered over 50 new stores.
-These roles involved working with many parts of the business including supply, merchandising, property, trading, operations, and HR.

 Dr Stuart Griffiths

-Director of Research & Services
+Director of Research, Services & Policy

 Joanne Mornin